About the Instrument

 Optical

-The Europa Imaging System (EIS), an essential part of NASA’s Europa Clipper mission, consists of two cameras: a wide-angle camera that will acquire a continuous image swath, in color and stereo, along the surface under the orbiting spacecraft; and a gimbal-mounted, high-resolution narrow-angle camera that will reveal features as small as 3 feet across as it performs global mapping and regional stereo imaging.
+EIS, an essential part of NASA’s Europa Clipper mission, consists of two cameras: a wide-angle camera that will acquire a continuous image swath, in color and stereo, along the surface under the orbiting spacecraft; and a gimbal-mounted, high-resolution narrow-angle camera that will reveal features as small as 3 feet across as it performs global mapping and regional stereo imaging.

 Each camera has an 8-megapixel detector that enables extremely fast imaging in low light.
 EIS color images will span the near-ultraviolet through the near-infrared ranges at six broadband wavelengths.